 The French scientist and professor of viticulture Gustave Louis Emile Foëx (1844-1906) was the first director of the viticulture institute "École Nationale Supérieur Agronomique" in Montpellier (Languedoc).
-Among other things, he dealt with the fight against the mildew and the phylloxera and created in 1883 in this context the document "333 EM".
-He argued already in 1868 that the phylloxera could not come from Europe, because then they would have wiped out the grapevines or the viticulture of the continent long ago.
-Rather, she must have come from a country where she lives as a parasite on plants, but which would have adapted to the pest.
+Among other things, he dealt with the fight against the mildew and the phylloxera and in this context created the document "333 EM".
+He already argued in 1868 that the phylloxera could not have come from Europe, because then it would have long since wiped out the vines and winegrowing on the continent.
+Rather, it must have come from a country where it lives as a parasite on plants, but which has adapted to the pest.

-This assumption was confirmed by the French botanist Jules Émile Planchon (1823-1888) during a study trip to North America in 1873.
-This met there with the entomologist Charles Valentine Riley (1843-1895), who proved that the French insect was identical to the American one.
-Together with Pierre Viala (1859-1936) was Foëx author of the works "Le Mildiou ou Peronospora de la vigne" (Mildew) and "Ampélographie américaine" (American vines).
-The picture shows a monument on the campus of the University of Montpellier in honor of the scientist.
-See also below Viticulture personalities,
+This assumption was then confirmed by the French botanist Jules Émile Planchon (1823-1888) on a study trip to North America in 1873.
+He met there with the entomologist Charles Valentine Riley (1843-1895) who demonstrated that the French insect was identical to the American one.
+Together with Pierre Viala (1859-1936) Foëx was the author of the works "Le Mildiou ou Peronospora de la vigne" (downy mildew) and "Ampélographie américaine" (American vines).
+The picture shows a monument on the university campus in Montpellier in honor of the scientist.
+See also under Viticulture personalities,